How To Overcome Emotional Pain In A Healthy Way

-It may be hard for you to believe now, but time is all you need for your wounds to heal.
-Give yourself what you need, and in the meantime, make sure that you don't allow your pain to hurt others.
+Time is all you need for your emotional pain to heal.
+In the meantime, make sure that you don't allow your pain to hurt others.

-Your emotional pain is a deeply private complex matter that needs to gradually heal to return to balance and the inner peace that allows us to face each day with strength and optimism.
+Your emotional pain is a deeply complex matter that needs to heal gradually.
+You must try to balance your emotions and inner peace to face each day with strength and optimism.

-While it’s true that we all go through times of personal difficulties, we should never let ourselves start looking for someone to blame.
-Avoid hurting others and try to avoid projecting your pain onto others.
+While it’s true that we all go through times of personal difficulties, we should never look for someone to blame.
+Avoid hurting others or projecting your pain.

-Sometimes though, people just can’t help it.
-There are states of depression where the pessimism gets translated into anger and apathy to the point of blaming others for their own problems and their disease.
+Sometimes though, we just can’t help it.
+There are stages of depression where pessimism gets translated into anger and apathy to the point of blaming others for our problems and disease.

 We’d like to invite you to reflect on this topic with us today.